lekrame/chat/README.md

 # server responds to stimulus on port and talks to other server; both log event.
 # this is a do-nothing thang

+	UserData:

+	{
+	  "my_attribute": "I like attributes!"
+	  }

+	  This will make an attribute named my_attribute available in your cookbooks.
+For example,

+	  Chef::Log.info(node['my_attribute'])